An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 Email

 Let’s be honest—how to plan a trip to Ireland might sound simple at first (rent a car, drive around, see castles, grab a pint), but once you start looking at maps, Googling scenic drives, and trying to piece together a 1 week itinerary Ireland, the whole thing can feel like a logistical headache wrapped in foggy cliffs and sheep crossings.
+Especially if you’re trying to pull off an Ireland trip from the USA—that time zone change, the left-side driving, the narrow roads (more like goat paths in places), and the abundance of “you can’t miss this!” recommendations can be a lot to juggle.

 But you know what?
 With a little bit of honest guidance and the right mindset, self drive trips to Ireland can be some of the most freeing, memorable adventures you’ll ever have.
 Let’s walk through this together—realistically, not Pinterest-perfect.
 You ready?